 • $830,000 for nine new county government positions, including an assistant county administrator, marketing coordinator, budget coordinator, information security analyst and project manager.

-• $1.1 million for a 1.4-percent cost-of-living raises and 1-percent merit pay hikes for county government’s approximately 600 workers.
+• $1.1 million for 1.4-percent cost-of-living raises and 1-percent merit pay hikes for county government’s more than 700 workers.

 County workers received no pay increase in fiscal 2018.